-In the first quarter of 2015, total benefits and expenses remained flat compared to the first quarter of 2014.
+In the second quarter and first six months of 2015, total benefits and expenses remained relatively flat compared to the second quarter and first six months of 2014.

 (1) The Exchange retains 100% of the income from the life insurance operations.